pswanson1/PPM/README.md

 If reverse is set to false, then the branched sequence will connect to the respective residue via its N-terminus.

->[!CAUTION]
->**Issues**
->* Output is a linear string, hence, some bond angles are not correct
->* Does not contain hydrogen records (use pyMol or WebMo to add hydrogens)
->* Atom Index jumps by +1 after branched chain
->* CONECT record stops short of last few residues after attaching branched sequence
->* some bond lengths are not ideal so your vizualizer (VMD, pyMol, etc.) might add some random bonds here and there
->* Isopeptide bond between Lys and branched C-term. is too short
->* messy code pls dont hate me

 # I WILL CONTINUE TO UPDATE THIS STUFF SO PLS BE NICE TO ME